We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Specs

-• Display Size: 10.1″
+- Display Size: 10.1″

-• Storage: 32GB/64GB
+- Storage: 32GB/64GB

-• Weight: 16.4 ounces
+- Weight: 15.29 ounces

 This tablet doesn’t support Google products so you’ll need to switch over from G drive and docs to the Microsoft Office suite of products if applicable.
 Compatible with Alexa straight out of the box, it can also be used as an organizer and personal assistant.
 Optional extras include Bluetooth keyboards and standing cases to improve functionality and ease of use.
+If you’re a student who wants a good tablet for reading, or a good cheap tablet in general, this is it.

-Things to consider before buying the best tablets for college students
+What to consider before buying the best tablets for college students

 Assess your needs

-When you’re selecting any of our top tablet picks, you’ll want to make sure your tablet works well with all the apps and platforms you regularly use.
+When selecting any of our top tablet picks, you’ll want to ensure your tablet works well with all the apps and platforms you regularly use.
 For example, if you prefer a particular data management, file storage, or design program, you’ll want to make sure your new tablet is compatible.
 The way you intend to use your tablet will also dictate which model you opt for.
 For example, you’ll want to consider whether you need a keyboard if you intend to play games or stream movies, and your preferred screen size for optimum viewing comfort.

 Price

 Students are often on a budget, so the cost of your new tablet is an important consideration.
 Luckily, there are lots of choices for top tablets under $500.
 However, that doesn’t always mean the cheapest option is the best.
-Consider how you’ll use your new piece of hardware and how long you want it to keep working to make sure you plan ahead and buy the best model to meet your needs and price point.
+Consider how you’ll use your new piece of hardware and how long you want it to keep working to ensure you plan ahead and buy the best model to meet your needs and price point.

 FAQs